sjbrown/misc_work/lang_notes.rst

  * Have some kind of syntactic way to associate functions / methods with their corresponding unit test
  * Doctests are nice for simple, stateless functions
+ * A symbol that marks objects that will fail compile without tests
+ * One of these? ⦹ ⮿ ⸆ 〶 🜖 🞋 🝨 🛆  ⚖

 ----